-Three years later, it’s the conflict, and the call to overcome fear — particularly a fear of the future — which remain the essential traits of the movie.
+Four years later, it’s the conflict, and the call to overcome fear — particularly fear of the future — which remain the essential traits of the movie.

 “The film has proven to be disturbingly prescient — particularly with its isolationist villain — which, for me, is a hallmark of great science fiction,” continued Nick from Tomorrowland Times.
 “I can tell you the message that the film spoke to me, based solely on the content of its cinematic ‘text.’

 ‘The final image of the film is the pure metaphorical imagery of myth,” he added.
 “From Casey’s isolation, alone in the field of wheat, through her shared journey, we’ve arrived at an ideological evolution that places us all in the field together.

 “It’s not enough for us to be dreamers,” he said.
 “We’ve got to dream together.”